-Generations of New Englanders grew up on ZaRex, a sweet fruity syrup that could be made into a drink, into snow cones or as a secret ingredient in cupcakes.
+Generations of New Englanders grew up on ZaRex, a sweet fruity syrup they could make into a drink, into snow cones or as a secret ingredient in cupcakes.

 By the 1980s the drink was losing popularity and then-owner One Pie Canning Co. halted production in 2008.

 ZaRex came back, but only for a little while.

 ZaRex was first made in 1912 by Za-Rex Food Products Inc., in Boston’s South End.
 Soon it had imitators.

 In July 1923, a ZaRex display ad read:

 To All Who Are Thirsty!